“If tom yum goong is the king of Thai soups, tom kha gai is the queen…” says Craig Fear, author of The Thai Soup Secret eCookbook.

 Tom Kha Gai, a classic Thai soup you might already know from eating in a Thai restaurant.
 Here's a simple, wonderful recipe featuring nourishing broth (of course!), coconut milk, lemongrass, lime, chiles, and chicken.

-- 2 to 3 cooked or raw chicken thighs or breasts, cut into 1-inch pieces
+- 2 to 3 pieces chicken thighs or breasts, cooked or raw, cut into 1-inch pieces

-- 1 cup oyster, shiitake, or straw mushrooms, wiped clean and coarsely chopped
+- 1 cup mushrooms oyster, shiitake, OR straw, wiped clean and coarsely chopped

 This recipe is shared with permission from The Thai Soup Secret eCookbook by Craig Fear, NTP.